D&D Class: The Alpha

 Challenges for the Alpha

 You have four primary challenges when playing an alpha, all of which can be covered by the party save one, though that one is less of an issue because of the way that D&D adventuring works, and is slightly covered by the mechanics of the class.
 The first is survivability, as you are a low armor class with low hit points that does not innately have access to shields (you do gain access through a subclass).
-While most of the other martial classes get a d10 or d12 for their hit die, you are like the monk in only having a d8 hit die.
+While most of the other martial classes get a d10 or d12 for their hit die, you are like the monk and rogue in only having a d8 hit die.
 That is fragile for a frontline fighter, though the class can also perform well at range.
 Add onto this the general fragility of your beasts (especially at higher levels), and this is an issue you will need to consider.

 Second, your bonus action becomes something of an issue with this class.
 A lot of your abilities trigger off of a bonus action (and typically more once you add in your subclass features), so keep in mind that you will always have more to do with your bonus action than you can actually take.
 So strategy becomes an important thing for your turns: what is most important this turn for you to do?